J4NS-R/gp-takeout-json-fix/README.md

 ```

 The `%d/%F.json` part specifies that the companion json files will be named exactly the same as the related media files (with a lowercase extension) and `.json` appended to the end.

+### Chevereto

+[Chevereto](https://chevereto.com/) is an open-source photo hosting app that has native support for [importing Google Photos Takeout](https://v3-docs.chevereto.com/features/bulk-content-importer.html#importing-from-google-photos) images and parsing the related json files, but obviously only if they are named consistently.

 ## Posterity